aaltonewmedia/physcomp.newmedia.dog/content/2024/ellen-sofie-engen/final-project/index.md

 I need to make some decisions about what to actually go for, but i kjent stil, I will leave as many decisions as I can till the last minute so as to not close any doors for myself.
 I will make the choices impose themselves on me.
 What I do know, is that I want to fit a plant to system of sorts with wheels, similar to Bjørghild the robot.

 * design a “cart”.
-Dubbing it plant cart from now on.
 This can be basically the robot-frame we already made
 * 3D print a seat for the pot to fit snugly in in the cart, and make sure it can be skrewed onto the robot
 * design a sensor holder. the distance sensor should be a tall stick on top of the plant, the light sensor too (it should ideally be where the main portion of the plant is)
 * deciding on the actual behaviour of the plant